marcosschroh/python-schema-registry-client/README.md

 ./scripts/lint
 ```

-To perform tests using the python shell you can execute `docker-compose up` and the `schema registry server`
+To perform tests using the python shell you can run the project using `docker-compose`.

+1. Build: `docker-compose build --build-arg PYTHON_VERSION=$PYTHON_VERSION`
-will run on `http://127.0.0.1:8081`, then you can interact against it using the `SchemaRegistryClient`:
+2. Execute `docker-compose up`.
+Then, the `schema registry server` will run on `http://127.0.0.1:8081`, then you can interact against it using the `SchemaRegistryClient`:
+3. Use the python interpreter (get a python shell typing `python` in your command line)
+4. Play with the `schema server`

 ```python
 from schema_registry.client import SchemaRegistryClient, schema